KenKundert/inform/README.rst

 :Version: 1.25.1
 :Released: 2021-09-15

-A light-weight package with few dependencies that provides specialized print functions that are used when communicating with the user.
+A package that provides specialized print functions that are used when communicating with the user.
 It allows you to easily print attractive, informative, and consistent error messages.
-For
-example:
+For example:

 .. code-block:: python